open-physics-ed-org/modern-classical-mechanics/README.md

 │       │   ├── 01_notes.tex
 │       │   ├── 01_notes.docx
 │       │   └── 01_notes.pdf
-│       ├── ... (all chapters and homeworks)
+│       └── ... (all chapters and homeworks)
-│       └── hw8/
-│           ├── hw8.ipynb
-│           ├── hw8.md
-│           ├── hw8.tex
-│           ├── hw8.docx
-│           └── hw8.pdf
-└── .nojekyll             # Ensures GitHub Pages does not use Jekyll
+├── .nojekyll             # Ensures GitHub Pages does not use Jekyll ├── _menu.yml             # Navigation/menu structure
+├── _notebooks.yaml       # List of notebooks to build
+├── _toc.yml              # Jupyter Book table of contents (auto-generated)
+├── requirements.txt      # Python dependencies
+├── LICENSE
+├── README.md
+├── build.md              # Build system documentation
+└── releases/             # Release notes
 ```

 ---

-## 📖 Build System Documentation
+## 📖 Build System & Markup Documentation

-See [build.md](build.md) for detailed, step-by-step documentation of the build system, including how `build.py` and `build-web.py` work, troubleshooting, and best practices.
+- See [build.md](build.md) for detailed, step-by-step documentation of the build system, including how `build.py` and `build-web.py` work, troubleshooting, and best practices.
+- See [jupyter-markup-tips.md](jupyter-markup-tips.md) for tips and best practices on writing Markdown, LaTeX, images, links, and admonitions in Jupyter Notebooks.

 ---

 ## 🚀 Features (Current & Planned)

+- **Unified build system:** One command (`python build.py --all`) builds all outputs (LaTeX, PDF, Markdown, DOCX, HTML web site).
 - **Static, accessible HTML site** built from Jupyter notebooks, with robust dark/light mode and accessible color theming.
 - **Admonition support:** Converts all common admonition syntaxes (MyST, Markdown, code-fence, curly-brace, etc.) to accessible, visually distinct HTML blocks with LaTeX/MathJax support.
 - **Image and YouTube handling:** Copies and renames all images, auto-fetches YouTube thumbnails, and ensures all references are correct in the static site.